What is the Statewide Transportation Improvement Program?

 What is the timeframe and process for developing the next STIP?

-The Commission began work on the next STIP, which will provide funds for 2021-2024, in July 2017.
-ODOT expects to complete the STIP process in 2020.
+The Commission began work on the next STIP, which will provide funds for 2024-2027, in 2020.
+We expect to complete the STIP process in 2023.

 - Program allocation: The Commission will distribute funding among programs such as system enhancements, preservation, safety, non-highway, and local roads.